<GMC Canyon AT4X kicking up mud while off-roading, with a mounted white canvas collecting splattered mud for the 'Mudern Art' project.>

 Most Successful Social Campaign in GMC's History

-The "Mudern Art" campaign didn't just win creative accolades; it delivered measurable business results that reset the benchmark for the brand.
+Mudern Art didn't just win creative accolades; it delivered measurable business results that reset the benchmark for the brand.
 As GMC’s most successful social campaign in history, it achieved over 19,000,000 organic impressions in the first 30 days.
 More importantly, it drove more than 10,000 leads to the landing page, proving that unconventional creative—when grounded in rigorous product truth—can drive the bottom line.

 Most Awarded Automotive Campaign

 In 2024, Canadian Marketing Association recognized the campaign with awards in "Customer Experience & Shopper Marketing," "Business Impact," "Engagement," and "Innovative Media" — the most awards a single campaign has been awarded in the Automotive sector ever.
-This was further validated by the Epica Awards and various media coverage, including a feature in Ad Age as Editor’s Pick.
+This was further validated by the Epica Awards win and various media coverage, including a feature in Ad Age as Editor’s Pick.

 By blurring the lines between rugged engineering and abstract expressionism, the 'Mudern Art' campaign successfully moved the Canyon AT4X beyond the automotive sector and into the broader cultural conversation—transforming a truck into a symbol of the brand's evolution and a cultural talking point.